Health Care Coverage for Reserve Retirees

 Health Care for Retired Reserve Over 60

 Reserve Component (RC) retirees become eligible for TRICARE benefits when they reach age 60 and begin receiving retirement pay.
 TRICARE eligibility remains in force until age 65.
-Upon reaching age 65, TRICARE ends, and you become eligible for Medicare.
-For information on TRICARE, contact the Beneficiary Service Representative or Health Benefits Advisor at your nearest military treatment facility.
+Upon reaching age 65, TRICARE ends, and you become eligible for Medicare and TRICARE For Life.
+You should contact your Health Benefits Advisors/Beneficiary Counselor and Assistance Coordinators (BCAC) at MTFs or stop in at your TRICARE Service Center for more assistance.
+Locate the BCAC for your state.

 Supplemental Health Insurance for Reserve Retirees